kenatiod/MUT/Understanding Machine Understanding.md

 Anh said, "You know, Bassam, as we're designing these evaluations for the MUTT, I think we need to pay special attention to the intentional forgetting component.
 It's not just about testing if CASPAR can forget information on command, but whether it truly understands what should be forgotten and why."

-Bassam could tell this was a time he should be supportive and did want to be so, "Agreed.
+Bassam could tell this was a time he should be supportive, "Agreed.
 If we're claiming to assess understanding in a comprehensive way, we can't just punt on the reasoning behind intentional forgetting.
 That's a key part of how humans manage and curate their own knowledge."

 Anh continued her position, "Also agreed.
 So how do we go about probing that understanding in a meaningful way?
 We can't just give CASPAR a list of things to forget and see if it complies.
 We need to test its ability to make those determinations itself."